Phrasal verb wear out

 worn out [wɔːn aʊt]

-What is 2nd and 3rd form of wear out?
+What are the 2nd and 3rd forms of the verb wear out?

 What are the past tense and past participle of wear out?

-The past tense of wear out is: wear out in past simple is wore out. and past participle is worn out.
+The past tense and past participle of wear out are: wear out in past simple is wore out, and past participle is worn out.

 What is the past tense of wear out?